holgerjs/name-func/README.md

 #### Managed Identity

-When running the script locally, we were simply using AzureCliCredential class from the `azure.identity` library, which would use the context of the user that is locally logged on through the Azure CLI.
+When running the script locally, we were simply using the `AzureCliCredential` class from the `azure.identity` library, which would use the context of the user that is locally logged on through the Azure CLI.
 Obviously, this won't work with a managed identity.
 Fortunately, this part can be easily replaced through a different class from the same library: the [DefaultAzureCredential Class](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) [11].

 We would therefore import the following libraries: